Rapha149/VoidTotem/README.md

     #  - <gradient:yellow:gold>Text</gradient> = gradient from yellow to gold
     #  - <gradient:#ff0000:#ff6f00:#ffff00>Text</gradient> = gradient from red over orange to yellow (with hex colors)
     # The adventure syntax is described here: https://docs.adventure.kyori.net/minimessage#format
+    # Please note that hex colors, rainbows and gradients are NOT supported in 1.15 and lower.
+    # You should only use them in 1.16 and above.
+They will look very weird in 1.15 and lower.
     #
     # If given in the NBT string, the display name in the NBT string will override this.
     # Set to "null" to disable.